 Then there are emotional and psychological impacts: an aversion to sex, avoidance, over-attachment, difficulties with intimacy, spacing out and dissociating, inability to trust.
 Feelings or emotions often make perfect sense in the light of someone’s prior trauma history.
 There can be a blockage anywhere in the sexual arousal circuit.
 It stops you from being fully present, or shortens or avoids that sexual experience.
 Clients may often respond that the language their body is speaking is ‘No’, ‘Get off me’, ‘I’m scared’, ‘I don’t want to do this’, ‘I’m not safe’.

 Sex therapy is completely tailored to each client.
 Length of work, reading suggestions, homework exercises, visualisation, whether or not to use art therapy or more cognitive work: it all varies from person to person and whether they’ve done previous generic work that has been useful.
 I base my work largely around what will be familiar to trauma therapists, a three phase approach.
-Firstly, there is safety and stabilisation; then remembering and grieving—working through the traumatic material whilst staying grounded; and then the final stage of integration.
-This is explained in the very helpful book A women’s guide to overcoming sexual fear and pain by Agronin and Goodwin, which is out of print, but still available.
+Firstly, there is safety and stabilisation; then remembering and grieving – working through the traumatic material whilst staying grounded; and then the final stage of integration.
+This is explained in the very helpful book A women’s guide to overcoming sexual fear and pain by Agronin and Goodwin.
 Their module on working in this field is a great starting resource for client and counsellor alike.
 I’m adapting from it and integrating from other trainings and experiences when I go through the three stages below.

 If clients can learn these grounding techniques early on, it means that they can feel much more in control, that they understand their triggers and know what to do about them, so that when we go near traumatic material later on they have the necessary tools to manage their trauma response.
 It’s amazing when clients come back and say, ‘I noticed myself going into amber, so I did some breathing and some tapping and brought myself back into green.’
 It’s vital because when you’re in green you can engage your front/rational/present day brain, you can think and talk, and of course you can engage more mindfully in sexual activity.